Tampa native Erriyon Knighton finishes first in heat, advances to 200m final

 Garcia said before even considering track, Knighton came out for the football team, and is a joy to be around on and off the field.

-“He’s hilarious,” Garcia said.”As fast as he is on the field he has to have ADHD because during a 2.5-hour practice he would come up to me in the middle of it, put his arm around me, and say “Do you like to fish?” and I said “Get away from me, we’re in the middle of football practice!” haha.
-He’s a loveable kid,” Garcia said.
+“He’s hilarious,” Garcia said.
+“As fast as he is on the field he has to have ADHD because during a 2.5-hour practice he would come up to me in the middle of it, put his arm around me, and say ‘Do you like to fish?’ and I said ‘Get away from me, we’re in the middle of football practice!’ haha.
+He’s a loveable kid,”

 It was Knighton’s freshmen year playing football that the track and field coach, Joe Sipp, said he discovered his running talent.